 Renaissance composer Orlande de Lassus

-Although it has never been officially sanctioned, the unofficial monument to Michael has so far been "tolerated" by locals and city officials, and has continued to serve as a makeshift pilgrimage for over a decade.
+Although it has never been officially sanctioned, the unofficial monument to Michael Jackson has so far been "tolerated" by locals and city officials, and has continued to serve as a makeshift pilgrimage for over a decade.
 The monument itself is surprisingly well-maintained, with fresh flowers and laminated images, drawings, photographs, memorabilia, poems, and other keepsakes being left constantly.